connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 tags: aop logging decorator
 ---

-This an opinion I've held and maintained for some years now.
+This an opinion I've held for some years now.
 The title is a little disingenuous.
 What I actually mean is that business classes should not be concerned with what they need to log.
 Take this example.

 ```csharp
 public MyResult DoImportantLogic(string someArg)